Keep Your Startup Out Of The Sand

 - Trade secrets — depending on how your IP is involved in your product.

-These are somewhat misunderstood.
-In essence, it is a promise to respect each others contributions to something new.
-Of course, this is generalized.
-In my experience you have to share info about your product as you move through development.
-You can’t do it all yourself.
-Anyone you would actually want to talk to about your product is not in the business of stealing ideas, or they wouldn’t be in business very long.
-Use a Non-Disclosure Agreement (NDA) as a formal way of saying “Hey, this is my idea.”
+But remember, anyone you would actually 'want' to talk to about your product, is not in the business of stealing ideas, or they wouldn't be in business very long.
+Use a Non-Disclosure Agreement (NDA) as a formal way of saying "Hey, this is my idea."

 Secondly, I assert that the actual wording of the NDA is not so important.
 Every attorney has their own NDA, and somehow every one of them is better than the others.
 Don’t let your attorney charge you a ton for one of these.
 You can consider special allowances for your situation if you want, but if you choose your vendors and associations well, you’ll never need to enforce it.
 Use one, for sure, but don’t let the NDA become a sand trap.

-Avoiding the Sand Trap:
+Avoiding the Sand Trap

 Most of all, trust people.
 Choose your resources carefully, use an NDA, then trust them and keep moving.
 If you find that IP starts consuming too many resources (money, time, worry, etc.) back off and re-evaluate.
 Don’t get stuck.

-Next Topic >>> Google Maps Won’t Get You There >>>
+Next Up: Google Maps Won’t Get You There